|

 "Captain Golradir" Legolas began.

-final part of the rite to consider."
-He looked around the
+the final part of the rite to consider."
+He looked around

-table, "Would it be too great a risk to wait until after
+the table, "Would it be too great a risk to wait until after

 Lord Legolas has performed the rite?
 We could assign some of the